scottctaylor12/hollow-gost/README.md

-# hollow-gost
+# Hollow Gost
 Process hollowing exploit written in Golang.
-Meant to be used with https://github.com/TheWover/donut
+Meant to be used with shellcode generated from https://github.com/TheWover/donut

+# COMING SOON

 ![Hollow Gost Logo](hollow-gost-logo.png)

-# COMING SOON